 How is a urine infection confirmed?

-Ideally, the sample of urine should not come into contact with skin or other materials that may contaminate it with other bacteria.
+Ideally, the sample of urine should not come into contact with skin or other materials which may contaminate it with other bacteria.
 Adults and older children can do this by a midstream collection of urine.
 This is not easy to do in young children and babies.
-The following are ways to get a sample of urine that is not contaminated:
+The following are ways to obtain a sample of urine that is not contaminated:

 Young children - the usual way is to catch some urine in the specimen bottle whilst they are passing urine.
 Just be ready with the open bottle as the child passes urine.
 (Be careful not to touch the open rim of the bottle with your fingers, as this may contaminate the specimen with bacteria from your fingers.)

 Babies - one method is to place a specially designed absorbent pad in a nappy (supplied by a doctor).
 Urine is sucked into a syringe from the wet pad.
 Another method is to use a plastic bag that sticks on to the skin and collects urine.
 If no pad or plastic bag is available, the following might work.
 Take the nappy off about one hour after a feed.
-Tap gently with a finger (about once a second) just above the pubic bone.
-(This is the bone at the bottom of the stomach above the genitals.)
+Tap gently with a finger (about once a second) just above the bone at the lower part of the tummy above the genitals (the pubic bone).
 Have ready the open bottle.
 Quite often, within about five minutes, the baby will pass urine.
 Try to catch some in the bottle.

 If you collect a sample at home, take it to the doctor or clinic as soon as possible after collection.
 If there is a delay, store the urine sample in the fridge.

-If you are unable to get a sample by the methods above, there are other ways to get one.
+If you are unable to obtain a sample by the methods above, there are other ways to obtain one.
 These ways are a little more uncomfortable and are usually done in hospital.
-A doctor could put a catheter into the bladder to get the sample, then take it out straightaway.
-A catheter is a thin, flexible, hollow tube.
+A doctor could put a thin, flexible, hollow tube called a catheter into the bladder to get the sample.
+The tube is then taken out straightaway.
 Alternatively a doctor can also use a sterile needle to take a sample directly from the bladder, by going through the skin just above the pubic bone.
 A local anaesthetic is used to avoid hurting the child.

 What is the treatment of a urine infection in children?